brianxautumn/git-demo/readme.md

 ### Reseting to older commit
 `git reset --hard HEAD~1`
-Before pushed, its possible to reset to older versions of the branch.
-Making new commits can cause conflicts though. works with any number of commits
+Before pushed, its possible to reset to delete commits.
+Works with any number of commits.
+Will DELETE + REMOVE changes.
+After pushing, this will require a force push.
+Warning: will delete past history
 `git reset --hard HEAD~n`

 ### Editing old commit
 `git reset --soft HEAD~1`
 Before pushed, you can un-commit a change then continue editing, re-commit.
+Will DELETE + KEEP changes.
 If commits are already pushed, this will require a force push.

 ### Revert a commit
 `git revert <commit id>`
 This will allow you to apply the opposite commit to undo something.
 If already pushed, this is a very good approach.
+This applies the inverse of a previous commit.

 ### Reset all files
 `git checkout -- <file name or directory>`